UNSH/Unity-Apple-Distribution-Workflow/ReadMe.md

 ### RepeatForUpdatedBuild
 Script that calls all the other scripts to speed up preparing updates and creating new builds.

+When you need to run the script over and over again, or you want to automate this process for future builds, call `./PluginsReplaceBundleId -h` to see automation options.
+Here is an example of a fully automated process:

+	./RepeatForUpdatedBuild -q -t appstore -i 'TEAM NAME (XXXXXXXXXX)' -s deep

+The only thing that needs to be done manually is placing the build in the right directory, and uploading the final package via Application Loader.

 ## PM or ask at [UNITY THREAD](https://forum.unity.com/threads/unity-appstore-distribution-workflow-guide.542735/) or to contribute
 As we will not be constantly uploading games to the App Store it might be good to have other people pitching in so that there's a central point to get help that doesn't age.
 So anyone who wants to become a contributor just pm me on git even if it is to just add some documentation.